U8NWXD/oppia-wiki/Rich-Text-Editor-(RTE)-Overview.md

 * Input a single Rich Text Component (such as the Math component) and then save.
 Make sure it is saved properly.
 * Try using backspace to delete the Rich Text Component.
 Make sure it is actually deleted.
 * Try copying-and-pasting a Rich Text Component.
 Hit save and make sure that the component is copied properly.
+* Try editing the Rich Text Component and make sure your changes are shown correctly.
 * Try dragging-and-dropping a Rich Text Component from one place in the content to another, then saving.
 Make sure the component is moved properly.
 * Input text with multiple paragraphs.
 Make sure the paragraphs are correctly spaced apart.
 * Insert an Image component with a large image, and save.
 Make sure the image does not overflow the content boundaries.